HOW LONG IS THE BASEBALL SEASON?

 Helmet – Helmets are sized like a baseball cap.
 Have your child try on the helmet to get the right fit.
 You don’t want the helmet to be too loose otherwise it will fall off when they hit and run to the bases.
 Black, dark blue, or white helmets are great because you can use for several seasons.

 Water Bottle – Parents are not allowed in the dugout.
-Please make sure your child has a water that can hold up to 40oz water to sustain your child during a game.
+Please make sure your child has a water that can hold up to 40oz water to sustain your child during practice or a game.

 WHEN WILL I HEAR FROM MY COACH?